 Akashic records is a theosophical term referring to an universal filing system which records every occurring thought, word, and action.
 The records are impressed on a subtle substance called akasha (or Soniferous Ether).

-In Hindu mysticism this akasha is thought to be the primary principle of nature from which the other four natural principles, fire, air, earth, and water, are created.
+In Hindu mysticism this akasha is the primary principle of nature from which the other four natural principles, fire, air, earth, and water, are created.
 These five principles also represent the five senses of the human being.

 Meditation How to access

-It is believed by some that the events recorded upon that akasha can be ascertained or read in certain states of consciousness.
-Such states of consciousness can be induced by certain stages of sleep, weakness, illness, drugs, and meditation so not only mystics but ordinary people can and do perceive the akashic records.
+The events recorded upon that akasha can be ascertained or read in certain states of consciousness.
+Such states of consciousness can be induced by certain stages of sleep, weakness, illness, drugs, and meditation.
+So not only mystics but ordinary people can and do perceive the akashic records.

 Some mystics claim to be able to reanimate their contents like they were turning on a celestial television set.
 Yogis also believe that these records can be perceived in certain psychic states.